ripose-jp/Memento/README.md

 ### Mac OS X

-**Important Note:** The OS X version of Memento has a myriad of problems that make it unusuable for casual use.
+**Important Note:** The OS X version of Memento has a myriad of problems that make it unusable for casual use.
 This build guide is intended for OS X developers interested in fixing the OS X port of Memento.

 1. Install [Homebrew](https://brew.sh/) with this command: